 On my P60, why is the annual pension figure not the same as the actual pension I get paid?

-Your P60 shows the total of all payments you’ve received during the tax year.
+Your P60 shows the total of all payments you have received during the tax year.
 This may be different to your annual pension figure because it may take into account a number of factors such as a change in the annual rate paid to you, or an increase in pension during the year.

-If my pension has been increased, why haven’t I received a full month at the new annual rate?
+If my pension has been increased, why have I not received a full month at the new annual rate?

 Pension payments are made in arrears.
-Therefore, if you receive your pension at the end of the month, for example, 30 April, your payment will reflect the new increased rate from 9 – 30 April and the pre-increase lower rate for 1 - 8 April.
+Therefore, if you receive your pension at the end of the month, for example on 30 April, your payment will reflect the new increased rate from 6 - 30 April and the pre-increase lower rate for 1 - 5 April.

-If I haven’t received my P60 yet when will I receive it?
+If I have not received my P60 yet when will I receive it?

 In previous years, you may have received your P60 at the same time as your payslip.
-However, following feedback from some members, we now send these documents as soon as they are produced which means you may receive them separately.
-You should receive both documents by the end of May.
+However, following feedback from some members, we now send these documents as soon as they are produced, which means you may receive them separately.
+However, you should receive both documents by the end of May.

 The increase to my pension takes me over the limit that allows me to claim benefits.
 Can I return the increase?

-Members are unable to return pension increases as they are entitled to them under statutory legislation.
-If you’re entitled to the pension increase, this amount will be taken into account when any benefits are calculated.
+Members are unable to return Pensions Increases as they are entitled to them under statutory legislation.
+If you are entitled to the Pensions Increase, this amount will be taken into account when any benefits are calculated.
 As such, returning the increase would not serve any purpose.

 Where can I find out what my spouse will receive in the event of my death?